EI-CoreBioinformatics/portcullis/doc/source/using.rst

 that should portcullis filter out any junctions that are also found in the reference, then those are put back into the set of genuine junctions.
 This feature is useful when working with model organisms where high-quality references are available.

-Portcullis supplies scripts to convert GTF files to a junction BED12 format file, which can be used directly by the filter tool.
+The portcullis filter tool requires the reference junction annotation in BED format.
+If this is not readily available Portcullis comes supplied with an addition toolkit called :ref:`junctools`, which can convert GTF annotation files to a set of junctions in BED format.

 Validating results